abrambeyer/cms_hospital_general_info_file_downloader/README.md

 * Final Output:
-  Should output an Excel file to the data folder which includes all revised flatfile "Hospital General Informationc.csv" file data for every year on the https://data.cms.gov/provider-data/archived-data/hospitals site excluding data for years 2015 and 2014.
+  Should output an Excel file to the data folder which includes all revised flatfile "Hospital General Informationc.csv" file data for every year on the *[archive page](https://data.cms.gov/provider-data/archived-data/hospitals)* excluding data for years 2015 and 2014.
 2015 and 2014 are excluded because their
   Hospital General Information files only include hospital contact information rather than CMS Star Rating.